clydemcqueen/ardusub_log_tools/README.md

-  -v, --verbose        print a lot more information --explode            write a csv file for each message type --no-merge           do not merge tables, useful if you also select --explode --types TYPES        comma separated list of message types, the default is a set of useful types --max-msgs MAX_MSGS  stop after processing this number of messages (default 500K) --max-rows MAX_ROWS  stop if the merged table exceeds this number of rows (default 500K)
+  -v, --verbose        print a lot more information --explode            write a csv file for each message type --no-merge           do not merge tables, useful if you also select --explode --types TYPES        comma separated list of message types, the default is a small set of useful types --max-msgs MAX_MSGS  stop after processing this number of messages (default 500K) --max-rows MAX_ROWS  stop if the merged table exceeds this number of rows (default 500K) --raw                show all records; default is to drop BARO records where id==0
 ~~~

 ## General tools